-If you’re buying a home there are few mortgage programs better than FHA and USDA loans.
+If you’re buying a home, there are few mortgage programs better than FHA and USDA loans.

 But how do you know which loan is the best for you?

-Rate Search: Check Current Mortgage Rates
+Rate Search: Check Rates and Get Pre-Approved Today

 How to Know if a USDA or FHA loan is Better for You?

 Which type of mortgage loan is best for you will depend on your situation.
-FHA home loans are a good option if you have credit issues because of their low credit score requirements.
+FHA loans are a good option if you have credit issues because of their low credit score requirements.
 But the FHA mortgage insurance rate is .5% higher than USDA.

-USDA loans are popular because of their low mortgage insurance premium and they do not require a down payment.
-But they are only available to low income borrowers in rural areas and are harder to qualify for.
+USDA loans are popular because of their low mortgage insurance premium, and they do not require a down payment.
+But they are only available to low-income borrowers in rural areas and are harder to qualify for.

 When you should get a USDA loan